RobsonMaxsuel/RobsonMaxsuel/README.md

 - 👋 Hi, I’m @RobsonMaxsuel
-- 👀 I’m interested in aprender sobre programação.
+- 👀 I’m interested in SBDB.
-- 🌱 I’m currently learning sobre PHP e Python.
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on projetos e duvidas.
 - 📫 How to reach me RobsonMaxsuel

 <!---